-Hesperidin is an active ingredient found in various food items.
-Lemon, Orange and Hyssop contain Hesperidin at different concentration levels along with other active ingredients.
-The molecular pathways which are regulated by Hesperidin include Oxidative Stress, Epithelial to Mesenchymal Transition, WNT Beta Catenin Signaling, P53 Signaling and Cell Cycle.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Hesperidin supplements contain many active ingredients including Hesperidin at different concentration levels.
+The molecular pathways which are regulated by Hesperidin include Inositol Phosphate Signaling, Oxidative Stress, DAP12 Signaling and PI3K-AKT-MTOR Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Hesperidin individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Hesperidin for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Hesperidin use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Hesperidin over other nutritional supplements – do consider all these factors.

-1. Will Hesperidin Supplements benefit Cancer patients with Testicular Germ Cell Tumors undergoing Ifosfamide treatment?
+1. Will Hesperidin Supplements benefit Primary Adamantinomatous craniopharyngiomas patients undergoing Radiation treatment?

-Testicular Germ Cell Tumors is characterized and driven by specific genetic mutations like KIT and KRAS leading to biochemical pathway changes in Oxidative Stress, PI3K-AKT-MTOR Signaling, RAS-RAF Signaling and MAPK Signaling.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Adamantinomatous craniopharyngiomas is characterized and driven by specific genetic mutations like DNMT3A, TET2 and BARD1 leading to biochemical pathway changes in Oxidative Stress, Oncogenic Cancer Epigenetics and DNA Repair.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Hesperidin supplement should be avoided for Testicular Germ Cell Tumors along with treatment of Ifosfamide.
-Hesperidin supplement impacts pathways/processes like Oxidative Stress which either promote drivers of the Testicular Germ Cell Tumors and/or nullify the treatment effect.
-Additionally, Hesperidin has CYP3A4 interaction with the Ifosfamide treatment, and hence should be avoided.
-(Pius S. Fasinu et al, Front Oncol., 2019; Food and Drug Administration, Google Patents) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Hesperidin supplement should not be taken for Primary Adamantinomatous craniopharyngiomas along with treatment Radiation.
+Hesperidin supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Hesperidin Supplements benefit Cancer Patients with Relapsed Refractory Diffuse Large B-Cell Lymphoma (RRDLBCL) undergoing Prednisone Treatment?
+2. Will Hesperidin Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Relapsed Refractory Diffuse Large B-Cell Lymphoma (RRDLBCL) is characterized and driven by specific genetic mutations like CREBBP and KMT2D leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, NFKB Signaling, MAPK Signaling, PI3K-AKT-MTOR Signaling and MYC Signaling.
-A cancer treatment like Prednisone works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Hesperidin supplements should be considered for Relapsed Refractory Diffuse Large B-Cell Lymphoma (RRDLBCL) along with treatment Prednisone.
-Hesperidin supplement impacts pathways/processes like NFKB Signaling and MYC Signaling which either obstruct drivers of the Relapsed Refractory Diffuse Large B-Cell Lymphoma (RRDLBCL) and/or improve Prednisone treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Hesperidin supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Hesperidin supplement impacts pathways/processes like Inositol Phosphate Signaling which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.